GerradChibuye/gerradchibuye/README.md

 * Git & GitHub
 * Databases
 * Docker
-* Kubernetes
 * CI/CD
 * Infrastructure as Code
 * Cloud technologies
 * Automation
 * Monitoring & observability

-I use software not only to build applications, but also to **automate infrastructure, interact with systems, and solve operational problems**.
+I use software to **automate infrastructure, interact with systems, collect information, build tools, and solve operational problems**.

+The goal is not to build software for its own sake, but to use software effectively as part of engineering infrastructure.

 ---